 Why this matters:

 Windows often completes post-update tasks only when the system isn’t being used.
-Constant restarts or heavy activity can actually slow this process down.
+Constant restarts or heavy activity can slow this process down.

 Step 2: Check What’s Actually Busy (Safely)